 Even though the assessment of resistance against potato cyst nematodes (PCN) is not a goal of the proposed trial, some of the plants included in this application carry two genes that target PCN.
-These genes have been deployed as stacks with the late blight resistance genes mentioned above, or they have been introduced into plants that will be used as negative controls.
+They have been introduced into plants that will be used as negative controls.
 One of the genes codes for a cystatin and the other for a repellent peptide.
 Cystatins inhibit cysteine proteinases, which have an important role as digestive enzymes in many invertebrates but not in mammals.
 As a consequence, they limit growth and hence fecundity of the root feeding parasitic females of PCN, which are sedentary in roots (Urwin et al, 1995; Lilley et al, 2004).
 On the other hand, the repellent merely prevents the invading stage of PCN from entering roots (Winter et al, 2002; Lilley et al, 2011).
-These effects will be manifested if cysts of the PCN Globodera pallida are present in the soil of the experimental field.
-However, there's no evidence of PCN contamination in the soil of our field and the absence of PCN will be tested before planting.
+These effects will be manifested if cysts of the PCN G. pallida are present in the soil of the experimental field.
 Finally, the use of the repellent peptide in combination with a maize kernel cystatin to confer resistance against pathogenic nematodes in plantain (Musa spp.) has been previously reported and tested in the field (Roderick et al, 2012; Tripathi et al, 2015).

-The gene-silencing modules incorporated in some of the plants proposed for release do not target organisms and are expected to improve tuber quality only.
-It is worth noting that the enzyme PPO has been linked to plant defence responses, however, silencing of Ppo in tubers does not enhance susceptibility to the late blight pathogen (Rommens et al, 2006).
+The gene-silencing module incorporated in some of the plants proposed for release does not target organisms and is expected to improve tuber quality only.
+It is worth noting that the enzyme PPO has been linked to plant defence responses; however, silencing of Ppo in tubers does not enhance susceptibility to the late blight pathogen (Rommens et al, 2006).
 Also, commercial potatoes were the Ppo gene has been silenced by the same mechanism don't show increased disease susceptibility.
 This is probably due to an incomplete suppression of the browning process and to other plant defence mechanisms.